danmayer/coverband/README.md

 You can also do this with the included rake tasks.

+## Verbose debug mode for development

+If you are trying to debug locally wondering what code is being run during a request.
+The verbose modes `config.verbose = true` and `config.verbose = 'debug'` can be useful.
+With true set it will output the number of lines executed per file, to the passed in log.
+The files are sorted from least used file to most active file.
+I have even run that mode in production without much of a problem.
+The debug verbose mode outputs both file usage and provides the number of calls per line of code.
+For example if you see something like below which indicates that the `application_helper` has 43150 lines executed.
+That might seem odd.
+Then looking at the breakdown of `application_helper` we can see that line `516` was executed 38,577 times.
+That seems bad, and is likely worth investigating perhaps memoizing or cacheing is required.

+    config.verbose = 'debug'

+    coverband file usage:
+      [["/Users/danmayer/projects/app_name/lib/facebook.rb", 6],
+      ["/Users/danmayer/projects/app_name/app/models/some_modules.rb", 9],
+      ...
+      ["/Users/danmayer/projects/app_name/app/models/user.rb", 2606],
+      ["/Users/danmayer/projects/app_name/app/helpers/application_helper.rb",
+      43150]]

+    file:
+      /Users/danmayer/projects/app_name/app/helpers/application_helper.rb =>
+      [[448, 1], [202, 1],
+      ...
+     [517, 1617], [516, 38577]]

 ## TODO

 * Fix performance by logging to files that purge later (more time lost in set_trace_func than sending files)